 Adds moisture to the hair.
 It softens coarse hair, smoothes the cuticle and gets rid of frizz.
 Leaves hair feeling silky and glossy.

-I have some favourite moisture-adding, cuticle-smoothing ingredients that I recommend you look out for in your conditioner:
+I have some favourite moisture-adding, cuticle-smoothing ingredients that I recommend you look out for in your conditioner and deep conditioner:

 Pro Vitamin B5

 - The perfect partner to pro vitamin B5, glycerin attracts moisture to your hair.
 Again, I use it in my shampoos, conditioners and hair mask; these products are expertly blended with pro vitamin b5 to give the perfect moisture balance to all hair types.